HasnainSolangi/GIAIC/45-assignments-exercises/README.md

-# Getting Started Exercises with TypeScript and Node.js
+# 45-Exercises-Assignments with TypeScript and Node.js

+(Add Short definition of TS and Node.js)

-Note: Try these short programs to get some firsthand experience with TypeScript and Node.js.
+**Note:** Try these short programs to get some firsthand experience with TypeScript and Node.js.
 You might want to create a new folder for each exercise to keep them organized.
-Create a single Github repository to commit the code for these exercises and once finished submit the URL of the repo.
+Create a single GitHub repository to commit the code for these exercises and once finished submit the URL of the repo.

 1. Install [Node.js](https://nodejs.org/en/), [TypeScript](https://www.typescriptlang.org/download)  and [VS Code](https://code.visualstudio.com/) on your computer.

 2. Personal Message: Store a person’s name in a variable, and print a message to that person.
 Your message should be simple, such as, “Hello Eric, would you like to learn some Python today?”

-3. Name Cases: Store a person’s name in a variable, and then print that person’s name in lowercase, uppercase, and titlecase.
+3. Name Cases: Store a person’s name in a variable, and then print that person’s name in lowercase, uppercase, and title case.

 4. Famous Quote: Find a quote from a famous person you admire.
 Print the quote and the name of its author.
 Your output should look something like the following, including the quotation marks: